metal-toolbox/iam-runtime/spec.md

 The IAM runtime will not:

-* Replace existing IAM logic
+* Replace existing IAM logic in a deployment environment
 * Define runtime implementations for all IAM combinations within a deployment environment
 * Provide language-specific bindings outside of gRPC service definitions and, optionally, generated code